OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise4.md

-# Step 4 - Adding Popups
+# Exercise 4 - Adding Popups

 You would have found that clicking on your newly added features does... nothing.